An Introduction to the Villages

 The villages sit right next to each other and behave as one community with one parish council!
 Plenty of attractive and traditional cob walling, thatch cottages and flint and brick houses add to the ambiance of the villages and provide much historical and visual interest.

-There are a number of useful commercial activities in the village, including The Chequers Inn with a French restaurant, The Sweet Olive, The Chequers Garage, PPP weekly Pilates classes, Something for the Weekend home baking and garden services.
+There are a number of useful commercial activities in the village, including The Chequers Inn with the restaurant, The Sweet Olive, The Chequers Garage, PPP weekly Pilates classes and garden services.

 You can download our Brief for New Arrivals to the Astons document here, which summarises much of the information on this site and includes and includes other useful notes on this beautiful area which is part of the North Wessex Downs AONB.